 A hot flash is a feeling of warmth or intense heat that spreads all over the body and is accompanied by perspiration or flushing.
-Though, this feeling spreads throughout the body, it is prominent in some particular regions of the body viz. neck and head regions.
-So, if your child is suffering from hot flashes, he will have a sudden outbreak of sweat in his upper body.
+Although this feeling spreads throughout the body, it is prominent in some particular regions of the body, viz., neck, and head regions.
+There may also be dizziness, headache, rapid heartbeat, anxiety, and a feeling of suffocation.
+So, if your child is suffering from hot flashes, they will have a sudden outbreak of sweat in their upper body.

 What Causes Hot Flashes In Children?

-There are various reasons for Hot Flushes in children.
-Such sudden strokes may result from any medical condition or due to a reaction to any medicine.
-Following are some of the common reasons of Hot Flashes in children:
+Hot flashes may result from certain medical conditions or due to a reaction to some medicine.
+Following are some of the common reasons:

 There are sudden changes in the hormonal levels at the time of puberty.
+The hormones at puberty undergo change and spike, resulting in hot flashes.
 The reproductive system also undergoes changes both in girls as well as boys.
 Thus, hot flashes are common occurrences at this stage of development.

-If your child is on medication for some medical condition, then you will observe hot flushes.
-Some medicines stimulate hormonal changes that can lead to hot flushes.
+If your child is on medication for some medical condition, then you will observe hot flashes.
+Some medicines stimulate hormonal changes that can lead to hot flashes.
 Even if your child stops taking her medicines, the symptoms will be visible for some time.
-However, if the feeling of flushes continues for a considerable duration, then please consult your doctor.
+However, if the feeling of flashes continues for a considerable duration, then please consult your doctor.

-There are certain disorders that also cause hot flushes in children.
-For instance, if your child is suffering from Epilepsy and is prone to seizures, then he will suffer from hot flashes as well during the seizures.
+There are certain disorders that also cause hot flashes in children.
+For instance, if your child has epilepsy, type 1 diabetes, and is prone to seizures, they may also experience hot flashes during the seizures.

 A phobia is a feeling of fear for a thing or a situation.
-If your child is suffering from any phobia, then it is likely that he will have a sudden outbreak of perspiration and the feeling of warmth all over his body.
+If your child is suffering from any phobia, then it is likely that they will have a sudden outbreak of perspiration and the feeling of warmth all over their body.

 These days kids gorge on spicy and junk food.
-Such foods also aggravate the condition of hot flushes.
+Such foods also aggravate the condition of hot flashes.

-Hot flushes usually stop within four to five years in children.
-But if they persist for longer consult your pediatrician, as it might signal an underlying medical condition (1).
+Hot flashes usually stop within four to five years in children.
+But if they persist for longer consult your pediatrician, as it might signal an underlying medical condition.

-The frequency of child hot flashes varies, i.e. two kids will show different levels and durations of hot flushes.
-Also, your child himself will have varied levels of hot flushes i.e. he may have a few or many in a day depending on the causes of such flushes.
-Also, hot flushes are common during the night than in the day.
+The frequency of child hot flashes varies, i.e. two children will show different levels and durations of hot flashes.
+Also, your child himself will have varied levels of hot flashes i.e. either a few or many in a day depending on the causes of such flashes.
+Also, hot flashes are common during the night than in the day.

-Following are the common symptoms that your child will experience during a hot flush:
+Following are the common symptoms that your child will experience during a hot flash: